roadsidemultimedia/Docs/tutorials/browser-specific-css.md

 The Browser Specific CSS plugin adds a browser or device specific class to your body tag, depending on what browser/device is viewing the page.
 Which can be used to add styling for that particular browser or device.

-The Browser Specific CSS plugin adds a browser or device specific class to your body tag, depending on what browser/device is viewing the page. which can be used to add styling for that particular browser or device.

 ## Usage ##

 ### Without Plugin ###